 It may be a while before you get action from the school and before it has any effect.
 What do you do in that case?

 She pointed out that if your child is having an awful time at school, the worst situation is to come home and spend all evening thinking about how much school sucks and how you have to through it all again tomorrow.
-Sam suggests finding something your child likes – it could be art, playing an instrument, karate or soccer.
+Sam suggests finding something your child likes – it could be art, playing an instrument, a form of real karate or soccer.
 Whatever it is should take up a lot of time.

 This accomplishes two things.
 First, your child will be too busy doing whatever it is, and enjoying him/ herself to think about how school sucks.
 Second, even if school sucks, there is something to look forward to at the end of the day.